-I‘m currently working on the chapter in my book that explains the connection between being debt-free and living simply.
+I‘m currently working on the chapter in Organized Simplicity that explains the connection between being debt-free and living simply.
 For me, it’s been a good reminder why it was so important to my husband and I to get rid of our debt back when we were doing so, and of the bondage that debt brings to a family that wants to escape the rat race and live counter-culturally.

 Even small amounts of debt means paying for the past and not living in the now or preparing for the future.

 Today is not about guilt trips or explanations of why debt is bad.
 I could go on and on (and on) about why I think debt is such a ball and chain, but for now, I’d rather give you some helpful information on the how of getting out of debt.

 If you’re like me a few years ago, you want to get out of debt, but you just don’t know how.
 You look at the numbers and the APR of your credit card, and they don’t add up.
 I remember doing some basic number crunching in order to discover that if I paid the minimum on our credit cards, we’d — well, never pay them off in our lifetime.
 Even paying just a bit more than the minimum would take 73 years.